beeware/toga/README.rst

 An Android backend for the `Toga widget toolkit`_.

-**THIS IS A PLACEHOLDER PROJECT**

-At present, it has no functionality - it exists purely to reserve the PyPI namespace.

-This package isn't much use by itself; it needs to be combined with `the core Toga library`_.
+This package isn't much use by itself; it needs to be combined with `the core Toga library`_,

 For more details, see the `Toga project on Github`_.